 Do the City of Los Angeles and L.A.
 Unified School District officially support Community School Parks?

 Yes!
 The L.A.
-City Council and School District unanimously approved motions in 2008 and 2009 to create a Community-School Parks Working Group with People for Parks.
-The District chose four elementary schools and will contribute $500,000 per school to build green turf multi-purpose fields, with running tracks around them, trees, and other park amenities.
-People for Parks is working to ensure that supervision and recreation programs are in place at Vine Street and Trinity Street elementary schools through grants and foundation support.
-Construction is scheduled to begin in March 2011 and they should open during the summer of 2011.
-PFP will work with the City and the LAUSD to open new Community-School Parks as funds become available.
+City Council and School District unanimously approved motions in 2008 and 2009 to create a Community School Parks Working Group with People for Parks.
+The District chose four elementary schools and contributed $500,000 per school to build green turf multi-purpose fields, with running tracks around them, trees, and other park amenities.
+These included our two flagship sites at Trinity and Vine Elementary Schools.
+People for Parks ensures that supervision and recreation programs are in place at all Community School Parks through grants and foundation support.
+PFP will continue to work with the City and the LAUSD to open new Community School Parks as funds become available.

-People for Parks believes that a combination of religious and nonprofit organizations, recreation and education professionals, and law enforcement is the best assurance of a safe Community-School Park.
-People for Parks is working with the L.A.
-Unified School District to identify the best group to manage and supervise each Community-School Park during non-school hours.
-No Community-School Park will be open to the public without the District’s approval of a nonprofit or public agency that can provide that service.
-People for Parks is also creating a Green Team program to train young adults who live in the neighborhoods around Vine Street and Trinity Street schools on how to maintain the newly created parks and supervise recreation programs.
+People for Parks believes that a combination of religious and nonprofit organizations, recreation and education professionals, and law enforcement is the best assurance of a safe Community School Park.
+People for Parks collaborates with the L.A.
+Unified School District to identify the best group to manage and supervise each Community School Park during non-school hours.
+No Community School Park will be open to the public without the District’s approval of a nonprofit or public agency that can provide that service.
+People for Parks is also working with parents and neighbors through our COMPAS program to train young adults who live in the neighborhoods around CSPs on how to help lead recreation programming and contribute to park upkeep, safety and vibrancy.